Addiction In Alaska: The Facts

 The Economic Cost Of Addiction In Alaska

-The McDowell Group estimated that the economic cost of substance abuse and addiction in Alaska amounted to $1.22 billion in 2015 alone.
+The McDowell Group estimated that the economic cost of substance use and addiction in Alaska amounted to $1.22 billion in 2015 alone.
 This estimate includes costs related to loss of productivity, traffic collisions, criminal justice and protective services, healthcare, public assistance and social services.